zng-ui/zng/TODO/Optimizations.md

 * First render is also slow.
 * We block the app process waiting view-process startup.

-# Integrate frame reuse with frame update

-* Render updated does not patch reuse, so a widget needs to render for requests after update.
-  - We could search for the display item using the property binding key and update it.
-  - Send the reuse range for updates so that the property binding can be searched for and updated?

 # Render

 * Auto-virtualization of widgets, auto avoid rendering widgets that are not close to scroll borders.